 Background: In computer- and robot-assisted orthopedic surgery (CAOS), patient-specific surgical plans are generated from preoperative medical imaging data to define target locations and implant trajectories.
 During surgery, these plans must be precisely transferred to the intraoperative setting to guide accurate execution.
-The accuracy and success of this transfer relies on cross-registration between preoperative and intraoperative data.
+The accuracy and success of this transfer rely on cross-registration between preoperative and intraoperative data.
 However, the substantial heterogeneity across imaging modalities and devices renders this registration process challenging and error-prone, leading to inaccuracies.
 Consequently, more robust and accurate methods for automatic, modality-agnostic multimodal registration of bone surfaces would have a substantial clinical impact.

-Conclusions: NeuralBoneReg achieves robust, accurate, and modality-agnostic registration of bone surfaces, offering a promising solution for reliable cross-modal alignment in computer- and robot-assisted orthopedic surgery.
+Conclusion: NeuralBoneReg achieves robust, accurate, and modality-agnostic registration of bone surfaces, offering a promising solution for reliable cross-modal alignment in computer- and robot-assisted orthopedic surgery.

 Registered source point cloud: Blue; Target point cloud: Yellow